quickwit-oss/tantivy/docs/tutorial.md

 Each different files is storing a different datastructure for the index.

-# Step 6 - Serve a search index
+# Serve the search index

 ```
     tantivy serve -i wikipedia-index